dalyhabit/media-install-script/README.md

 > curl -fsSL https://gitlab.com/mediaguides/media-install-script/-/raw/master/weblaunch.sh -o weblaunch.sh && sudo bash weblaunch.sh

 Follow the on-screen instructions.
-If you get stuck, refer to the [debugging](#debugging) section.
+If you get stuck, refer to the [debugging](#debugging) section or look at the comments.

 ## Configuring the Services
 From here on out, you can leave puTTY/ssh alone, the configuration can be done from a web browser.
 Remember the hostname/ip address you connected to for the next section.